ZenonSeth/respec/doc/api.md

     formspec_version = 4,
     -- Required: cannot be lower than 2 (due to real_coordinates)  Corresponds to `formspec_version[]`

-    -- Margins are all optional, and combination may be used.
+    -- Paddings are all optional.
-    -- Form margins will push all elements inwards from the corresponding edge. margins = 4, -- sets margins on all sides to this value margins_hor = 3, -- sets horizontal (start/end) margins to this value margins_ver = 3, -- sets vertical (top/bottom) margins to this value
+    -- Form (aka Layout) Paddings will push all elements inwards from the corresponding edge. paddings = 3,
-    margin_top = 2, -- set the top margin to this value
+     -- sets all four default paddings to 3 paddings = { hor = 4, ver = 2 }
-    margin_bottom = 2, -- set the bottom margin to this value
+     -- sets before/after paddings to 4 and above/below paddings to 2
-    margin_start = 2, -- set the start margin to this value
+    paddings = { before = 3, after = 3, above = 3, below = 4 }
-    margin_end = 2, -- set the end margin to this value
+    -- sets the paddings on each side correspondingly

     pos_x = 0.5, pos_y = 0.5,
     -- Optional: the position on the screen (0-1).
 Corresponds to `position[]` formspec element